 Crisp, Bright Whites

-When your looking for the perfect countertop for a modern dark cabinet kitchen, your ideal choice will be a bright white design, typically solid or with minimal movement.
+When you're looking for the perfect countertop for a modern dark cabinet kitchen, your ideal choice will be a bright white design, typically solid or with minimal movement.
 Below is another Chocolate Pear cabinet kitchen, this time much more modern with a Prestige Plain door and Cambria Quartz Weybourne countertops.

 Shades of Cool Gray